Durev/welcome/ex01/explanations.md

-The geocoder gem does feature a built-in rake task for that purpose (`rake geocode:all CLASS=JobOffer REVERSE=true`) that will fetch only records that are not already reverse geocoded.
+The geocoder gem does feature [a built-in rake task](https://github.com/alexreisner/geocoder#batch-geocoding) for that purpose (`rake geocode:all CLASS=JobOffer REVERSE=true`) that will fetch only records that are not already reverse geocoded.

 But if the interface might be assimilated to a batch action, the underlying logic actually consists of multiple single API calls to the service responsible for reverse geocoding.

 In reality, this results in a strenously slow process, lasting ~ 1,5 hours for 5K records.

-With more time available, this is undeniably the problem I would have solved for this solution.
+With more time available, this is undeniably the problem I would have solved for this implementation.

 **Alternative design**

-For this step, during with initial conception and my implementation, I considered other approaches here:
+For the reverse geocoding step, during my initial conception and during my implementation, I considered other approaches here:

 1. Using a db extension for geographic data support (e.g. Postgis or SpatiaLite) and import a set of data containing administrative areas (continents) to rely on for classification.
    This would allow to go without any 3rd party API call (no extra cost, no performance issues related to external API calls).